Salkantay Trek to Machu Picchu - 5-Day Journey Through the Andes

 After completing your visit to Machu Picchu, you’ll bid farewell to this extraordinary archaeological site and take a bus down to the town of Aguas Calientes.
 There, you will enjoy your final lunch with the group (please note that lunch is not included).
 In the afternoon, you will board the train for the return journey to Ollantaytambo.
 Our driver will be waiting for you at the Ollantaytambo train station to transport you back to your hotel in Cusco.
 The estimated time of your return is around 8:00 PM.

-Here's a comprehensive packing list for the Salkantay Trek 5 days- with Qoricancha Expeditions:
+Here’s a comprehensive packing list to prepare you for your 5-day Salkantay Trek adventure:

 Essential Documents